Natives in Charge of Their Narrative. Who Tells The Story Matters.

 industry professionals as well as additional international media outlets.

-** RNIFF accepts films that are made of/about North American Indian, Canada First Nation Peoples, and International Indigenous Peoples.
+** RNIFF accepts films that are made of/about North American Indian, First Nation Peoples of Canada, Alaska Native, Native Hawaiian, and International Indigenous Peoples from Mexico, South America, New Zealand.

 ** Filmmakers once you submit to Red Nation International Film Festival, you agree not to submit/screen your film in any other native film festival in local areas of Los Angeles, Hollywood, or Temecula, during the month of November.
 Please call if you have any questions: 818.665.5753.

-1. The Red Nation International Film Festival accepts submissions for films in the following categories: Narrative Feature, Narrative Short (under 45 minutes), Animated, Documentary Feature, Shorts, Experimental Shorts, International Indigenous Narrative Features & Shorts, and Student Film.
+1. The Red Nation International Film Festival accepts submissions for films in the following categories: Narrative Feature, Documentary Feature, Narrative Short (40 minutes), Animated (40 minutes), Doc Shorts (40 minutes), Experimental Shorts, International Indigenous Narrative Features.

 2. The Entrant/s submitting the film must hold all legal rights for the submission, as well as all necessary clearances for public exhibition.